 That last full week in Utah I got up late, read, ate cereal for a breakfast/lunch combo and put on Tori and then watch the roommate’s videotape of Tori’s MTV Unplugged.
 That new routine stemmed from boredom and the fact we didn’t have cell phones or YouTube, only the TV, CDs (and their artwork) or VHS tapes like this one, with Tori’s dramatic sadness and torment—accentuated by the heavy makeup—drew me in like divas draw in other gay folk.

 It rains more and more now.
 I feel lonely.
 I feel hurt.
 I’m disappointed with friends—and to some extent with the Church.
 But I don’t want to go home!
 I don’t want to go back to my old life, the one in which I’m so miserable and subject to panic attacks.
-I still feel the guilt of what happened in Texas and here.
-But I also want to explore being ‘gay’ some more.
-So, before the girls get back home from work, I make spaghetti with mayo—because I don’t have much money left and found out that it tastes rather good—and then I head to the bars.
+Before the girls get back home from work, I make spaghetti with mayo—because I don’t have much money left and found out that it tastes rather good—and then I head to the bars.

 Tuesday was a slow night.
 The Dear Hunter was almost empty but I guess it was to be expected on a rainy early week night.
 But I felt so alive and peaceful.
-The bars are like sanctuaries for me now.
 I fell in love: with some 80’s synth-rock song.
 Was it Cyndi Lauper?
 The cute bartender said, “Stevie Nicks!” (and as I looked puzzled, he wrote Doing The Best I Can on a paper napkin for me).
 And that is how I discovered Stevie as a solo artist!

 A handsome man in his early-thirties made eye contact while mouthing one of the Fleetwood Mac songs that I loved.
 I went to him.
 His name’s Michael.
 Like someone else I met before, Michael served a mission in France!
 Another song I liked came up.
 The cute bartender was clearly a fan of Stevie’s.
 Michael and I kissed—but he refused to give me a lift, and I walked back home in the cold rain.